 Do you love the theater and seeing Broadway shows?
 If you are a fan, then seeing at least one show is a must when visiting New York City.
 After all, Broadway is famous for showcasing the best of the best!
 There are currently 45 Broadway shows selling tickets.
 Some of these shows have previews beginning in March, but allow you to purchase your tickets now.
 If you have your mind set on seeing Hamilton, I wish you lots of luck in getting tickets.
-If you really want to take your kids to see Aladdin or the Lion King, then you should definitely pre-purchase tickets based on your travel plans.
+If you really want to take your kids to see Frozen or the Lion King, then you should definitely pre-purchase tickets based on your travel plans.
 However, if you are more flexible in what Broadway show you see, then I highly recommend you visit one of New York City’s TKTS booths.

 Here are some tips for purchasing tickets from the TKTS booths.
 First off, check the site for each locations hours, since they differ.
 Matinees are usually performed only on Wednesdays, Thursdays, Saturdays and Sundays.